If you could grow your business with less stress and pressure… what would be easy?

 3. Execute Consistently

-Delivering great work and developing relationships with your clients make up the client experience you build.
-The goal is to execute on it for each and every client, which means you need to “process-itize” it within your business so you can execute on it.
-Consistency is king and key to a sticky client experience.
+Delivering great work and developing relationships with your clients make up the two crucial parts of the client experience you build.
+But for it to have an effort, you have to execute on it for each and every client, which means you need to “process-itize” it within your business so it becomes part of how you do work.
+Consistency is king and the key to a “sticky” client experience.

 To learn more about the client experience and how to implement your own, check out this article on the Four Steps to a Sticky Client Experience.

 Now you understand the client experience foundation you need to build within your business.
 Let’s look at what our referral sources need to consistently refer.

 SECTION 2: CREATING A REFERRAL EXPERIENCE